Nick-Speake/Self-Doc---Sorting-Algorithm-Visualizer/README.md

 # Self-Doc---Sorting-Algorithm-Visualizer
 FULLSTACK Sorting Algorithm Visualizer

+NOTE: Selection Sort only implemented algorithm so far

 Uses Front-End user input to select and choose sorting algorithm Back-End python logic stores sorting snapshots JSON response using Flask and returns to front end for rendering using p5.js library by iterating through the snapshots